xyzuka/Forkify-App/projectNotes.md

 PROJECT OVERVIEW AND PLANNING

+This program will be using the Forkify API created by Jonas: https://forkify-api.herokuapp.com/v2

 USER STORIES: As a user, I want to...

 1. search for recipes, so that I can find new ideas for my meals